 - c.
 Out-turned operculum a fish with the gill-plates turned-over, so that the gills are revealed. - 8.
 Body shape characteristics Body shape characteristics are varied among goldfish types, and are difficult to succinctly categorize, since body shapes can vary within the same variety (as an example, and Oranda may have a fantail or Veiltail body conformation). - a.
 Streamlined body shape this shape is found on the common goldfish, Shubunkin, and Comet varieties.
 It is the basic torpedo shape common to most types of fish. - b.
 Fantail shape This body shape is more egg-like, and produces a rounded profile in the fish.
 This body type is commonly seen in the fantail, some varieties of telescope, some Oranda bodies (especially on the Red Cap), some Pearlscales, and on the Celestial and Bubble-eye. - c.
 Veiltail body type this body type is similar to that of the Ryukin, without the hump on the back.
 It is more rounded than that of the fantail, and the body depth is approximately 1⁄4 to 1/3 deeper than that of the traditional fantail.
 This body type is found on some Telescopes, some Orandas, Pearlscale, Veiltails, and some ribbon tails. - d.
-Lionhead or Ranchu body type A very rounded body type, with a depth that is 1⁄2 to 1/3 greater than that of the Veiltail variety.
-The body appears chunky, especially in the area of the caudal peduncle, which does not flare out to meet the tail as on most fish, but looks more like a part of the body. - e.
+Lionhead or Side View Ranchu body type A very rounded body type, with a depth that is 1⁄2 to 1/3 greater than that of the Veiltail variety.
+The body appears chunky, especially in the area of the caudal peduncle, which does not flare out to meet the tail as on most fish, but looks more like a part of the body.
+The body of a Top View Ranchu is more rectangular in shape and not as rounded as that of a Side View Ranchu - e.
 Other body type the Wakin, Jikin and Tosakin have distinct body types that do not fit into any other category.